jmcmichael/gulp-closure-angular-seed/README.md

 - implement as a Yeoman generator
 - provide generators for states and components

-*WARNING*: The documentation below, unedited from the original nghellostyle docs, is defintely incomplete and inaccurate (e.g. gulp, not grunt is now used as the build tool).
-This project is under heavy development, and unsupported - use at your own risk!

 ##### INSTALLATION
 ```
 npm install && bower install